 Your initial window to enroll in Medicare begins three months before the month of your 65th birthday, and ends three months after that month.
 If you don’t sign up during that seven-month period, you have another annual opportunity to enroll during Medicare’s General Enrollment Period, which runs from January 1 through March 31 each year.

 But for each 12-month period you go without Medicare coverage despite being eligible, you’ll be hit with a penalty that raises your Part B premium cost by 10%.
-Worse yet, that penalty will remain in effect for the rest of your life.
+Worse yet, that penalty will remain in effect for as long as you have Part B — likely the rest of your life.
 The takeaway?
 If you want to save money, don’t be late.
 (You can safely delay Part B, without a penalty, if you’re covered under a current employer’s plan.)

 2. Structure your income to avoid a premium surcharge

-The standard premium for Medicare Part B is $174.70/month in 2024.1 But that assumes you’re not a higher earner.
+The standard premium for Medicare Part B is $185/month in 2025.
+But that assumes you’re not a higher earner.
 Those with higher income levels are subject to higher premium costs.
-For 2024 (based on your income in 2022, which is the most recent tax return that was filed before the 2024 plan year began) here’s what you’ll pay for Part B if your income falls into the level that triggers a surcharge:1
+For 2025 (based on your income in 2023, which is the most recent tax return that was filed before the 2025 plan year begins) here’s what you’ll pay for Part B if your income falls into the level that triggers a surcharge:

 If you can defer income strategically to future tax years so that you can report a lower total on your tax return, you might save yourself a higher premium charge for at least a year, since those surcharges are based on previous tax returns (be sure to discuss this with your tax advisor, since there are numerous other factors to take into consideration besides your Medicare Part B premiums).
 And if you experience a life change that reduces your income, you can appeal the income-related surcharge.